kleinmann-orm/kleinmann-orm/docs/contrib/starlette.rst

 .. _contrib_starlette:

 ==================================
-Tortoise-ORM Starlette integration
+Kleinmann-ORM Starlette integration
 ==================================

-We have a lightweight integration util ``tortoise.contrib.starlette`` which has a single function ``register_tortoise`` which sets up Tortoise-ORM on startup and cleans up on teardown.
+We have a lightweight integration util ``kleinmann.contrib.starlette`` which has a single function ``register_kleinmann`` which sets up Kleinmann-ORM on startup and cleans up on teardown.

 See the :ref:`example_starlette`

 Reference
 =========

-.. automodule:: tortoise.contrib.starlette
+.. automodule:: kleinmann.contrib.starlette
     :members:
     :undoc-members:
     :show-inheritance: